 The Half Marathon finishes near the small village of Dunquin outside the door of Kruger’s Pub!
 What better place to finish?
 Half Marathon finishers take the opportunity to enjoy a well-deserved refreshment at Kruger’s Pub before returning by complimentary buses which are laid on to return them to Dingle Town to continue the celebrations and welcome home the Full Marathon participants.

-We were the proud winners of the ‘Half Marathon of the Year 2015’ in the Running in Ireland Race Awards.
+We were the proud winners of the ‘Half Marathon of the Year 2015’ and again in 2016 in the Running in Ireland Race Awards.